Cardiac strain imaging

 Longitudinal strain is the deformation of the left ventricle in the z-direction that is from the base or annular ring to the apex usually resulting in a negative strain since the left ventricular chamber length (L) in systole is shorter than the respective length (L0) at baseline in the normal heart 2,3.

-Radial strain refers to as the radial contraction or thickening of the left ventricular wall, leading to a positive radial strain value in a normal individual, since the diameter of the left ventricular wall L0 increases with contraction in systole 2,3.
+Radial strain refers to the radial contraction or thickening of the left ventricular wall, leading to a positive radial strain value in a normal individual since the diameter of the left ventricular wall L0 increases with contraction in systole 2,3.

 Circumferential strain represents the myocardial contraction along the circular outline in the short axis.
-Circumferential strain is positive in normal individuals since the circumference of the left ventricle in a relaxed state Lo decreases in systole 2,3.
+It is negative in normal individuals since the circumference of the left ventricle in a relaxed state Lo decreases in systole 2,3.

 Strain rate is the amount of strain within a certain time.